Niraimathi-Sparkout/Google-Recaptcha-Integration-with-Javascript-Validation/README.md

 <script src='https://www.google.com/recaptcha/api.js'></script>

-Paste this snippet at the end of the <form> where you want the reCAPTCHA widget to appear:
+Paste this snippet at the end of the "form" where you want the reCAPTCHA widget to appear:

 <div class="g-recaptcha" data-sitekey="<<Secret Key>>"></div>